How to Budget When You Rely on Cash Tips: This Bartender’s Smart System

 Pick the lower of the averages, and base your budget on that figure, just to be safe.

-At my most recent job, my 10-week average only different from my average of the next 30 weeks by $3, which is exceptionally consistent.
+At my most recent job, my 10-week average only differed from my average of the next 30 weeks by $3, which is exceptionally consistent.
 That might be a rare case, but I expect you’ll find your income to be more consistent than you’d think, as long as you take the longer view.

 If you change jobs, keep track of your weekly income, including the time you’re out of work.
 You want to know how you’re doing in the profession generally, not just at one job.